kamui/retriable/README.md

 end
 ```

-Then in your test environment, you would need to set each context and the default value:
+Then in your test environment, you can override both top-level defaults and per-context options:

 ```ruby
 # Build context overrides from existing configured context keys